neatwp/neat-media-tags/readme.md

 Whether you're organizing a large media library or creating dynamic galleries, Media Tags makes it simple and efficient.

 ## Installation

+Download the ZIP archive of the latest version of the plugin from the [Neat WP] (https://neatwp.com/c/neat-releases/neat-media-tags/) or from [Releases](https://github.com/neatwp/neat-media-tags/releases).

 1. Upload the `neat-media-tags` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.